peterjc/thapbi-pict/docs/examples/great_lakes/edit_graph.rst

 SPH16S
 ------

-First, this is just the three samples for the mock communities - expected to have three species *Sphaerium simile*, *Sphaerium corneum* and *Pisidium compressum* only.
-We get three nice clear graph components:
+First SPH16S, where there are just the three samples for the mock communities.
+Each is expected to have three species *Sphaerium simile*, *Sphaerium corneum* and *Pisidium compressum* only.
+With a minimum abundance threshold of 100, we get three nice clear graph components, and a few single nodes:

 .. image:: ../../images/great_lakes.mock.SPH16S.png
    :target: https://raw.githubusercontent.com/peterjc/thapbi-pict/master/docs/images/great_lakes.mock.SPH16S.svg?sanitize=true